Check out our list of the best authors like W.E.B. Griffin. If you’re looking for a military epic or spy thriller to read, they’re sure to have one.

 1. Jack Higgins, 1929 - 2022

-Jack Higgins is the pen name for Henry Patterson, a British author of thrillers and espionage novels.
-Born in Newcastle upon Tyne in an era of political and religious unrest, he saw first-hand the challenges of war.
-Higgins learned to read at a young age and then studied sociology in college before becoming a teacher.
-In 1959 he started writing novels and used several pen names throughout his literary career, including James Graham, Martin Fallon, and Hugh Marlowe, before settling on Jack Higgins in the late 1960s.
+Jack Higgins, the pen name for Henry Patterson, was a British author of thrillers and espionage novels who revolutionized the war novel genre.
+Born in Newcastle upon Tyne during an era of political and religious unrest, he witnessed firsthand the challenges of war.
+After learning to read at a young age and studying sociology in college, he became a teacher before turning to writing in 1959.

 “Words become meaningless, the mind cuts itself off from reality for a little while, a necessary breathing space until one is ready to cope.”